Alpha-Synuclein transgenic Mouse Models

-QPS Austria has a license to Patent Rights owned by the Regents of the University of California for providing commercial testing services with several human alpha-synuclein transgenic mouse lines developed by Dr. Eliezer Masliah of UCSD.
-The 3 alpha-synuclein transgenic mouse lines available at QPS Austria feature different cellular expression patterns of human alpha-synuclein, age at onset and progression of pathology.
-Animals express different isoforms of human alpha-synuclein (wildtype or A53T-mutated).
+QPS Austria has a license to Patent Rights owned by the Regents of the University of California for providing commercial testing services with two human alpha-synuclein transgenic mouse lines developed by Dr. Eliezer Masliah of UCSD.
+The alpha-synuclein transgenic mouse lines available at QPS Austria feature different cellular expression patterns of human alpha-synuclein, age at onset and progression of pathology.
 These animals constitute suitable models to study the influence of drugs on alpha-synuclein-related brain pathology and behavior.

 D-Line transgenic Mouse Model